 Well, now you’re in the perfect position to do a lean bulk.
 Trying to gain weight while doing intermittent fasting is like shooting yourself in the foot.
 You can read a great article about intermittent fasting and bulking on Bony to Beastly.
 But, because gaining weight will mean getting into a calorie surplus, and the main benefit of intermittent fasting is getting a calorie deficit, they are conflicting goals.

-- Skinny-fat guys should focus on getting into a calorie deficit because they can get leaner and build muscle at the same time (like we teach in our True Gains program.)
+- Skinny-fat guys should focus on getting into a calorie deficit because they can get leaner and build muscle at the same time (like we teach in our programs.)